TWMJFinal

 Day 297

-My journal ends here, as I look to my own infant, this tiny little girl.
+My journal ends here, as I look at my own infant, this tiny little girl.
 My wife asked whether I had thought of a name for her.
+‘Setareh, my dear,’ I said.
+‘Her name shall be Setareh.’

 I placed the journal back in the wooden box and sighed with a sense of profound reassurance.